FerRacimo/PolyGraph/README.md

     -t [Size of std dev of proposal distribution for alpha parameters; default: 0.02] \
     -u [In spike-and-slab prior, number by which std dev of wide Normal dist. will be divived to obtain std dev of narrow Normal dist.; default: 25]
     -f [Number by which maximum Q_B score will be divided to obtain Q_B cutoff.
 If equal to 0, then switch to using the appropriate chi-squared significance cutoff instead; default: 3]
+    -p [Maximum p-value that must be obtained from the Q_X statistic to initialize an MCMC run; default: 0.05]

 Here is an example of a full command line: